 Cass Clubs and Societies

-Being part of a club or society can be one of the most rewarding activities you can do alongside your studies whilst a student at Cass Business School.
-Clubs & Societies at Cass give students across all programmes – Undergraduate, MSc and MBA fantastic opportunities to meet people with similar interests, network with professionals from outside of Cass and develop employability skills.
+Being part of a club or society can be one of the most rewarding activities you can do alongside your studies whilst a student at The Business School.
+The Careers Clubs & Societies give students across all programmes – Undergraduate, MSc and MBA fantastic opportunities to meet people with similar interests, network with professionals from outside of the school and develop employability skills.

 Joining a club or society gives you: